Chictopia: Overview

-The website is designed for users interested in fashion and looking to refine and showcase their personal style.
-Users upload outfit photos, describe their physical traits, and connect to other users who share similar body types, complexion, and style.
-Users can get an idea of how clothes would look on themselves and how to style them in a relatable way, as opposed to fashion models.
+The website was designed for users interested in fashion and wanting to refine and showcase their style.
+Users uploaded outfit photos, described their physical traits, and connected to other users with similar body types, complexion, and style.
+Users could get an idea of how clothes would look on themselves and how to style them in a relatable way, as opposed to fashion models.
+Users could earn points for participating in the site, and redeem them against fashion items.

 Zhu has said she wants Chictopia to be what YouTube has been for filmmakers and what Myspace has been for musicians.

 Teen Vogue named Chictopia "The Next Big Thing" shortly after its founding.
 Nylon lists the website in its "Top 4 Style Sites."
 Women's Wear Daily named Chictopia “Top six sites to watch”, along with Polyvore, Foursquare, and three others in 2010.

+The company held a conference for style bloggers in 2010.